 - Tyler Ludwig, Director of Enterprise Solutions at Rio SEO

 U-Haul has been tracking their online reviews since 2009 and has millions to manage across their thousands of locations.
 Learning to incorporate their 3rd-party reviews as well has been “extremely powerful with our marketing, business decisions and local operations,” Elnora shared.
-You’ll find the full webinar video at the bottom of this post but first, here are 10 great tips Tyler, Elnora and Joe shared to help you craft the most successful local reviews strategy possible for your enterprise brand.
+You’ll find the full webinar video at the bottom of this post.
+But first, here are 10 great tips Tyler, Elnora and Joe shared.
+The goal?
+To help you craft the most successful local reviews strategy possible for your enterprise brand.

 10. Get to Know the Local Review Landscape

 We’re in the midst of a review boom, where consumers are not only reading reviews more than ever before, but creating them, as well.
-We’ve seen a massive upswing in the volume of reviews on Google, Facebook, Yelp, TripAdvisor and Foursquare since 2012, when the concept of sharing your real-world experiences with the online public was just getting traction.
+We’ve seen a massive upswing in the volume of Google business reviews as well as Facebook, Yelp, TripAdvisor and Foursquare since 2012.
+That’s when the concept of sharing your real-world experiences with the online public was just getting traction.

 When it comes to the sites that consumers trust most, Facebook and Yelp lead the pack with 20% each.
 Google, BBB.org and TripAdvisor are also popular choices.
 As Joe noted, the major players are important, but you should have vertical-specific sites on your radar, as well.